-Rooms will be inspected periodically and over holiday breaks for health and safety concerns.
-Rooms of first year students may be inspected by the Residence Life staffs of Memorial, Hicks, West and North Halls on a more frequent basis in the first semester to ensure cleanliness standards are up to par.
+Rooms will be inspected periodically and during holiday breaks for health and safety concerns.
+Rooms of first year students may be inspected by the Residence Life staff of Memorial, Hicks, West and North Halls on a more frequent basis in the first semester to ensure cleanliness standards are up to par.

 If concerns exist as to the condition of a student's room the student will be given a window of time to remedy the issue.
 However, if the student fails to respond to the staff's cleaning requests a fine may be levied.
-Students in residence halls with two or fewer rooms sharing a suite bathroom are responsible for the cleanliness of the bathrooms as well.
+Students in residence halls shared suite bathroom are responsible for the cleanliness of the bathrooms as well.

-While the College will deep-clean these bathrooms over Thanksgiving, Christmas, and Spring Break, the expectation is that students are cleaning the bathrooms throughout the rest of the academic year.
+While the College will deep clean these bathrooms over Thanksgiving, Christmas, and Spring Break, the expectation is that students will clean the bathrooms throughout the rest of the academic year.
 Failure to appropriately clean the bathroom could result in fines being levied.
 For questions regarding appropriate room conditions, please contact your Resident Director.